Helland369/MovieDB/README.md

 # About
 This is a simple IMDB clone made as a school project, using the moviedb api, Express.js and HTMX.

-In this application you can see; All trending movies/tv-shows, top rated movies/tv-shows, add to favoritte and rate a movie or tv-show.
+In this application you can see; All trending movies/tv-shows, top rated movies/tv-shows, add to favorite and rate a movie or tv-show.

 # Installation